-The Colorado Department of Transportation has announced that law enforcement officers made 964 DUI arrests during its Labor Day Enforcement period, August 19 to September 6.
+The has announced that law enforcement officers made 964 DUI arrests during its Labor Day Enforcement period, August 19 to September 6.
 As Chhun Sun writes for The Gazette, the fact that the number of DUI arrests was slightly lower than last year’s (1,030 arrests by 87 agencies) suggests that CDOT’s The Heat Is On campaign is helping save lives.

 Col. Scott Hernandez, Chief of the Colorado State Patrol said: